 Regulatory history research is often conducted to investigate why an agency promulgated a particular regulation or to assist scholars, lawyers, and judges in interpreting a regulation.

-ProQuest Regulatory Insight (on campus access or remotely with ASURITE)
+ProQuest Regulatory Insight (available on campus or remotely with ASURITE)

 This ProQuest database provides access to administrative law histories organized by public law number and allows you to locate all regulatory actions associated with a specific CFR part or U.S. Code section.
 It also has Federal Register documents available for 1977-present and the Code of Federal Regulations for 1991-current.

 When no already compiled regulatory history is available for the regulation you are researching, you will need to gather the Federal Register and other rulemaking documents pertaining to that regulation yourself.
 Below are the steps in the federal regulatory history research process.

 The Library of Congress has also developed a detailed guide on conducting regulatory history, titled How to Trace Federal Regulations.
 The guide addresses the basics of how to "trace" a federal regulation, in order to not only derive its statutory authority, but also to learn more about its history and origins.

 Step One: Locate the Code of Federal Regulations (CFR) section you are researching

 Many researchers begin their regulatory history research with a CFR citation.
 You can access the CFR in a variety of ways - please consult the Regulations - Code of Federal Regulations box for information on free and subscription resources for the CFR.